technateNG/technate.github.io/_posts/2019-12-22-full-lxc-setup.markdown

 ```
 lxc-create -t download -n test_cont
 ```
 You should see TUI with distributions and versions.
-Choose interesting distribution, version and arch and proceed.
+Choose interesting distribution, version and arch.
 Alternatively you can skip TUI if you know what distro you want.
 E.g
 ```
 lxc-create -t download -n test_cont -- -d debian -v sid -a amd64